NOTE: This page describes a typical program for our annual in-person summer workshop. The program for the current year may differ.

 Dance: The HFAA does not set any gender limitations or experience prerequisites for our dance classes; all are welcome.
 Instruction is tailored to both beginning and experienced dancers.
 Morning classes focus on the featured dance tradition.
 In the afternoon, instruction in the featured tradition continues, and we may also offer lectures on other hardingfele-related dance traditions, question-and-answer sessions, and an opportunity to view and discuss Norwegian dance videos.
 Dancing in classes and at parties is to live hardingfele music.

-NEW!
-Hardanger Fiddle Construction: We occasionally offer a four-day course in the basics of hardingfele construction.
+Hardanger Fiddle Construction: We occasionally offer a four-day, full-time course in the basics of hardingfele construction.
 Detailed information will be available on the registration form.

 Note to all students: Dance and hardingfele classes are taught concurrently.
 If a student wishes to take full-day classes in both, we recommend signing up for hardingfele on Friday and dance on Saturday.
 Saturday-only enrollees should be aware that classes on Saturday build partially on the work done on Friday.
 Beginner mentoring on hardingfele is offered on Thursday afternoon and Friday morning only.